 The Bible clearly teaches an "unlimited atonement".
 That is, Christ died for the sins of "all" the world in a forensic or legal sense at the cross of Calvary.
 Personal salvation and forgiveness occurs when the individual sinner, through the drawing of the Holy Spirit, believes in Christ as his personal Savior and repents of his sins.

 We must be careful when we say that our sins were forgiven at the cross.
-We do not wish to imply that there is no difference between our Lord dying for the sins of the whole world on the cross and our personal forgiveness which God extends to us when we repent and believe.
+There is a difference between our Lord dying for the sins of the whole world on the cross and our personal forgiveness which God extends to us when we repent and believe.
 There is a difference.
 The apostle Paul declares that personal justification takes place in the life of the sinner when he repents and believes.
-Thus faith and repentance are the instrumental cause of our personal acceptance with God:
+Thus the prevenient gift of the Holy Spirit is faith and repentance and this gift is the instrumental means of our personal acceptance with God:

 Acts 20:20-21 And how I kept back nothing that was profitable unto you, but have shewed you, and have taught you publickly, and from house to house, testifying both to the Jews, and also to the Greeks, repentance toward God, and faith toward our Lord Jesus Christ.

-The hyper-Calvinists believe that those who are saved were personally forgiven at the cross because of God's foreknowledge that we would believe since, in this erroneous teaching, His grace and forgiveness are "irresistible" for the "elect".
+The hyper-Calvinists believe that those who are saved were personally "foreknown" saved at the cross.
+In this erroneous teaching, His grace and forgiveness are "irresistible" for the "elect".
 This false teaching is called "double predestination".
 That is, because God knows the end from the beginning and because of His sovereign will, He predetermines who will be saved and lost.
 Thus, according to this false belief, because you were personally saved at Calvary, and since you are among the "elect", you will believe without any possibility of being lost, because you cannot resist God's will to save you.
 The lost, by the same reasoning, were not forgiven at the cross, because God has not elected to save and forgive them.
 This is known as "limited atonement" and "double predestination".

-We must not in our words give the impression that salvation and the justification of a sinner is merely a matter of heavenly legal bookkeeping.
+We must not in our words give the impression that salvation and the justification of a sinner are merely a matter of heavenly legal bookkeeping.
 The cross IS a legal ratifying of the Everlasting Covenant for the "whole world".
-However, we are only individually forgiven and included in the covenant when we personally believe and repent.
+However, we are only individually forgiven and included in the covenant of salvation when we heed the invitation of the Holy Spirit and we personally believe and repent.
 God personally forgives us when we personally ask for forgiveness just as one person forgives another person and they are personally reconciled and their fellowship is reunited.
 The "legal basis" of our acceptance with God was provided at the cross.
 Without this "legal basis", God could never have saved any of us, because He could never overlook the just requirements of His Law.
 His Law must be propitiated, then He could personally forgive and adopt repentant sinners into His family, the Church.

 Romans 3:24 Being justified freely by his grace through the redemption that is in Christ Jesus: 25 Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God; 26 To declare, I say, at this time his righteousness: that he might be just, and the justifier of him which believeth in Jesus.